 Just about everyone trims their faces

 Trimming comes in at a close second place.
-Anyone who doesn’t shave their face almost certainly trims it —- unless you star in a reality TV show in the backwoods of Louisiana, of course.
+Anyone who doesn’t shave their face almost certainly trims it —- unless you live off the grid in the woods.
 Trimming is fast, easy, and painless.
 Some guys might be better off ditching their razor for a trimmer, but we can talk about that later.